 It’s no secret that raising kids can get expensive.
-In fact, the total price tag to raise one child from birth through age 17 now sits at a whopping $233,610 — up 3% from the prior year.
+In fact, the total price tag to raise one child from birth through age 17 now sits at a whopping $233,610 — up 3% from the last year.

 That’s according to the U.S. Department of Agriculture.
 And it doesn’t include the annual cost of college since most kids won’t begin that until after their 17th birthday!

 (For those who are curious, you can tack on an additional $45,370 a year for a private college or $20,090 annually for a public institution if you want to talk about the cost of higher education for your child.)

 Where does all the money go?

 The single biggest expense was housing, which accounts for 29% of the total.
 Following that you have food (18%), child care and education (16%), transportation (15%), health care 9(%), miscellaneous (7%) and clothing (6%).

 The study was based on U.S. averages for middle-income married couple families from the most recent version of the Expenditures on Children by Families report.